jonchuaenzhe/resnet-ecg-classifier/README.md

 SVT  -  Sn: XX%, Sp: XX%
 MI:  -  Sn: XX%, Sp: XX%
 ```
-Refer to this README for a quick summary of the implementation, or view the notebooks for an in-depth description.
+Refer to this README for a summary of the implementation, or view the notebooks for in-depth description.

 ## Data & Preprocessing